flutter/website/src/development/platform-integration/platform-channels.md

 {{site.alert.note}}
-  The full, runnable source-code for this example is available in [`/examples/platform_channel/`][] for Android with Java, iOS with Objective-C, and Windows with C++.
+  The full, runnable source-code for this example is available in [`/examples/platform_channel/`][] for Android with Java, iOS with Objective-C,
+  Windows with C++, and Linux with C.
   For iOS with Swift,
   see [`/examples/platform_channel_swift/`][].
 {{site.alert.end}}